Emacs Theme: Tomorrow Night Deepblue, a beautiful theme with a deep blue background

 Installation

-;; Disable all other themes
+;; Disable all active themes

 (mapc #'disable-theme custom-enabled-themes)

-;; Load the Tomorrow Night Deepblue theme
+;; Load the tomorrow-night-deepblue theme

 What are the differences between Tomorrow Night Blue and Deepblue themes?